mstilkerich/carddavclient/doc/QUIRKS.md

   enclosing prop-filter to match, presence of the property is mandatory.
   - https://issuetracker.google.com/issues/178243204
 - `BUG_MULTIPARAM_NOINDIVIDUAL_MATCH`: see Sabre/DAV
+- `BUG_CASESENSITIVE_NAMES`: See Davical; Google also treats names of parameters case sensitive

 ### Sabre/DAV (used by Owncloud, Nextcloud, Baïkal)